When I think of summer, I think of peaches.

 Remove from the mold and enjoy, preferably on a hot, sunny day.

 To store the popsicles, I like to start by removing them from the mold.
 To do this, I fill the kitchen sink about halfway with hot water and immerse the mold without letting any water creep over the top lip.

 Let it sit there for a few seconds, then remove the popsicles.

 Wrap each one tightly in plastic wrap.
 Then place them inside a zip-top plastic bag and put it back in the freezer until you are ready to enjoy them.

 Want even more frozen treats to enjoy this summer?
 Check out these Foodal favorites next:

 - Frozen Yogurt Popsicles with Oats and Blueberry Jam

 What’s your favorite memory of eating peaches or summertime freeze pops?
 Tell us in the comments below, and be sure to rate this recipe if you enjoyed it.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 7, 2013.
-Last updated: July 18, 2021 at 17:43 pm.
+Last updated August 13, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.